HookRace/hookrace-web/www/_posts/2021-12-26-macos-setup.markdown

 Update: I found out that you can set a shortcut for "Zoom" by adding it in the System Preferences.
 This apparently works for any term that is available in the program's title bar:
 [![zoom](/public/macos/zoom.png)](/public/macos/zoom.png)

+Update 2: Several people suggested [Rectangle](https://rectangleapp.com/) for moving and resizing windows, which seems to work well, especially with my large 40" screen.

 ## Terminal
 [iTerm2](https://iterm2.com/) is the terminal emulator I chose to use.
 It has lots of features and so far seems to work fine.
 Each window and tab gets a dedicated shortcut, and it allows splitting the tab horizontally and vertically, so I can have multiple terminals open at once and jump between them reasonably without needing to use the mouse.